CrossBreezeNL/CrossGenerate/Documentation/docs/Config/XPath.md

 Here some examples are given which represent commonly occuring configurations containg XPath when using CrossGenerate.

 ### Selection
 When using XPath an important concept is the use of axes.
 An axis is a relationship of a certain node or set of nodes in the XML document to the current node.
-When traversing nodes the first part of the XPath is always the axis.
+When traversing nodes the first part of the XPath is usually the axis.
+If no axis is given, the current node (self) is the default.
 See <a href="https://www.w3schools.com/xml/xpath_axes.asp" target="_blank">W3Schools - XPath Axes</a> for an explanation of this concept.

 #### Child node selection
 The '/' at the beginning of the expression makes sure it selects all attribute elements relative to the current node.